 RESULTS

-A total of 31 patients were involved in this experiment (24 males and 7 females), and the median age is 66.3 (range: 36 to 81 years) years.
+A total of 31 patients were involved in this experiment (24 males and 7 females), and the median age was 66.3 (range: 36 to 81 years) years.
 Transcatheter embolization was used in 26 of 31 patients with acute lower GI bleeding.
-There were mainly 3 kinds of embolization utilized to control the hemorrhage (Table 1).
+There were mainly three kinds of embolization utilized to control the hemorrhage (Table 1).
 Initial technical success was obtained in 26 of 31 patients (83.8%) who were willing to undergo embolization.
 Sufficiently selective catheterization to permit embolization could not be achieved in 5 patients.

-The bleeding was more likely to happen in the proximal colon and the outcome showed that the majority cases of the hemorrhage were located in the right colon (Table 2).
+The bleeding was more likely to happen in the proximal colon and the outcome showed that the majority cases of hemorrhage were located in the right colon (Table 2).
 Embolization therapy resulted in successful hemostasis in all 26 patients (100%) in whom embolization was possible.
 Rebleeding at less than 7 d after embolization occurred only in 1 patient (3.8%).
 Rebleeding occurred at 1 d after embolization in this patient who went to the operating room for resection.
 Furthermore, no complication was recorded during the embolization.
 During the post-procedure period, no ischemic complication occurred, based on clinical observation of all patients and endoscopy in selected patients.

 DISCUSSION

-Super-selective arterial embolization has become an effective method to rapidly and safely control the upper GI bleeding[1,2,4,6,7,13].
+Super-selective arterial embolization has become an effective method to rapidly and safely control upper GI bleeding[1,2,4,6,7,13].
 In contrast to upper GI bleeding, bleeding originating distally to the ligament of Treitz has always been viewed more conservative due to the bowels, especially the large bowels.
 Because a relative deficiency of collateral blood supply, transcatheter embolization is a challenging procedure with a significant risk of bowel ischemia[8,10,12,14].
 Transcatheter arterial embolization for lower GI bleeding was first reported in 1975[15].
 Consequently, several case reports and small series followed, showing excellent results.
 Furthermore, in the early 1980s, complications of bowel infarction were recognized.
-Han et al[10] reported 23 cases of colonic embolization at five hospitals, with 3 episodes of bowel necrosis.
+Han et al[10] reported 23 cases of colonic embolization at five hospitals, with three episodes of bowel necrosis.
 Then embolization for lower GI bleeding was reserved in patients with highest surgical risk.
 With improvements in coaxial catheters and embolic agents (microcoils, gelfoam, and PVA particles), there was renewed interest in embolization in the treatment of lower GI bleeding.
 Okazaki et al[16] published a series involving 10 consecutive embolizations in 9 patients for lower GI bleeding.
 They used microcatheters and PVA particles to achieve hemostasis in all cases in which no case of bowel infarction and only 2 cases of asymptomatic mucosal ischemia were noted by endoscopy.

 In this present study, we approached 21 patients with lower GI bleeding who were willing to undergo embolization.
 Embolization was technically possible in 16 patients, and hemostasis was achieved in all of them.
 One patient (6%) experienced rebleeding and required bowel resection.
 Five patients could not achieve embolization because the catheter tip could not be positioned adjacent to the site of active bleeding.
 It must be emphasized that safe and effective embolization requires super-selective catheterization.
 Distal catheter may be desirable in some cases, for which a co-axial system is often required.
 We perform embolization as distally as possible.
-If the catheter tip was not in a sufficiently peripheral position, embolization would not be implemented.
+If the catheter tip was not in a sufficiently peripheral position, embolization was not implemented.